 Casper didn’t reply, focusing all his attention on searching the unconscious men.
 His task completed, the boy stood and made his way back outside.
-He began pulling his emotion sense back towards himself, shrinking his perception to a bubble only a few meters wide around him as slumped himself against a tree, waiting in the cool evening air for his friend to finish up.
+He began pulling his emotion sense back towards himself, shrinking his perception to a bubble only a few feet wide around him as he slumped himself against a tree, waiting in the cool evening air for his friend to finish up.
 He would have turned the power off completely, but he had no idea how.
 He felt the last of the anger leave his mind with a shudder and took a series of long, quivering breaths as he tried to calm himself.
 He hated being angry.

 Tasha wasn’t long to follow, stepping back out herself a few minutes later and glancing around before catching sight of the boy and giving him a wave, heading over at a brisk trot.